PortSwigger/ai-prompt-fuzzer/README.md

 ### Running the Fuzzer
 #### Start Fuzzing:
-* Load the payloads using local payloads file.
+* Load the payloads using local payloads file or using the default payloads by clicking on Load Payloads then clicking on Cancel or by clicking on View Payloads (the tool will automatically prompt you to load the default payloads).
 * Make sure to adjust the value for the "Minimum count of the validate string for potential break" based on the response type.
 If the response includes the user's input, set the value to 2; otherwise, keep it as 1.
-* click the Send Payloads Button to initiate requests.
+* Click the Send Payloads Button to initiate requests.
 * The tool will send a separate request for each payload to the specified API endpoint sequentially and log the responses in the Log Table.
 #### Sorting and Filtering Results:
 * Click on any column header in the Log Table to sort the entries.
 This allows you to, for instance, sort by Potential Break to quickly identify potential issues.